kbroman/ProgrammingNotes/chromebook_linux.md

 - `sudo apt install emacs mg gnome-terminal`

   (Seemed necessary to log out and log in again, to get `gnome-terminal` to work.
-At first, when running it, the window just didn't open.)
+At first, when running it, the window just didn't open.
+  Also, with gnome-terminal, I changed the profile so the colors are `solarized-dark`.)

 - Follow [Jenny's
   instructions](https://github.com/jennybc/operation-chromebook) to